Connect Child Check-In system (Legacy)

 Note about search field restrictions

 The following section relates to customising the Child Badge and Room Badge.
 Click Edit to make changes.
-A visual example of each badge is shown as you make changes so that you can see what a printed badge will look like.
+As you make changes, a visual example of each badge is shown so that you can see what a printed badge will look like.
 It is not possible to customise the Parent badge or Team badge.

 The Visitors Settings determine which fields are shown when checking in a visiting child.
 You can also set which fields to Make required.
 Click Edit to make changes.
 For further information, see the related support article on Managing the details of child check-in visitors.

 Note: Visitors are not automatically added to the Children module, but a separate log of their attendance is maintained in the Visitors section of the module.
 Visitors are deleted automatically if they have not checked in for a certain period.
-Using the Delete visitors after setting (see above) you can set the retention period for visitor details before being deleted if they have not checked in for this period.
+Using the Delete visitors after setting (see above) you can set the retention period for visitor details before they are deleted.

 Add an optional Success Message to be shown after a parent/carer successfully checks in their child while the badges are printed.
 For example, you could display instructions on how parents/carers/visitors should collect their children at the end of the session.
 Click Edit to make changes.

-By setting an Admin PIN you can restrict access to the Admin Area to just those who know the PIN, making it known to those leaders who need to know.
+By setting an Admin PIN, you can restrict access to the Admin Area to just those who know it, making it known to those leaders who need to know.
 Once set, the PIN will be required to access the Admin Area and unlock child search restrictions (see earlier).

 Configuring browser 'kiosk' mode

-Clicking onto your desktop, right-click and select Paste shortcut.
+Right-click on your desktop and select Paste shortcut.
 This will become the shortcut link that you will use for launching Child Check-In in the future.
 Right-click on the newly created shortcut and select Properties.

 Click on the Shortcut tab.

-Note all the spaces in the above Target link - they're important!
 Click OK to save the properties for your shortcut.
-Next, ensure Google Chrome is not already running on your computer (use Task Manager to close all running instances of Chrome.exe, especially in Windows 10 where Chrome services continue to run even after closing the browser).
+Next, ensure Google Chrome is not already running on your computer (use Task Manager to close all running instances of Chrome.exe - Chrome services continue to run even after closing the browser).
 You can now open a new instance of Google Chrome in Kiosk mode using the new shortcut link on your desktop.

 Note: To exit the assigned access (kiosk) application, press Ctrl + Alt + Del, and then sign in using another account.
 When you press Ctrl + Alt + Del to sign out of assigned access, the kiosk application will exit automatically.